 But It’s hard to come to terms with an air purifier company that tows the line of advertising like that.

 But then again…There are few competitors that can compete with the Winix PlasmaWave on Performance.

-Winix PlasmaWave might have slipped through the cracks being that it is a electronic air purifier with ionic technology that is somehow made it to the forefront and is sitting on the front row as one of the best air purifiers available.
+Winix PlasmaWave might have slipped through the cracks being that it is an electronic air purifier with ionic technology that somehow made it to the forefront and is sitting on the front row as one of the best air purifiers available.

 Personally, it is the PlasmaWave function that the controversy is about, that would make me purchase this air purifier over the other top Air purifiers like the Levoit or the Blue Air.